LLNL/RAJA/docs/sphinx/tutorial.rst

 ---------------

 ---------------
-Gauss-Sidel
+Gauss-Seidel
 ---------------
-In this example we revisit the equation solved by the Jacobi method consider the Gausidel-Seidel scheme.
+In this example we revisit the equation solved by the Jacobi method consider the Gauss-Seidel scheme.